cdot65/pan-os-upgrade/docs/user-guide/docker/execution.md

 </div>

 If you plan on customizing the settings of the script, create an empty `settings.yaml` in your working directory.
-This file will be filled out correctly when you run the `settings` argument when running the container image (see the `Advanced Setttings` section):
+This file will be filled out correctly when you run the `settings` argument when running the container image (see the `Advanced Settings` section):

 <div class="termy">